-In the depth of winter, a soft spring wreath brings hope for warmer days.
+In the depth of winter I was craving a soft spring wreath to bring hope for warmer days.
 I crocheted the flowers in various sizes and a neutral colour palette which will work even through the summer.
-I created the wreath with branches snipped from my mulberry tree in the late winter.
-Any small, bendable branches, or grapevines would do.
+I wanted to see if I could make a DIY grapevine-like wreath with branches snipped from my mulberry tree in the late winter.
+It turned out quite well (and was free!).
+Any long, thin, bendable branches such as dogwood or grapevines would do.

 It is best to use the branches soon after they are trimmed, while still supple.
-I trimmed mine in March, before the tree started budding.
+I trimmed mine in March, before the tree started budding but have repeated it with branches with leaves (just remove them prior to forming the wreath).
 Cut eight pieces of wire approximately 7”-8” long for securing the branches together.

 Once you’ve reached the desired fullness, secure any loose, or out of place branches, either with wire or by weaving into the wreath.
 Trim off any ends that did not fit properly.
-Your wreath is complete!
+Your DIY mulberry branch wreath form is complete!

-I adapted the flowers from a great tutorial found on the LacyCrochet blog.
+I adapted the crochet flowers for the spring wreath from a great tutorial found on the LacyCrochet blog.
 For the wreath, I made one large purple flower, one of each white and beige large purple flowers, one medium beige flower, and three white and one beige small flowers as described below.

 Large Purple Flower